mbta/mobile_app/README.md

 - Create each new feature in its own branch named with the following naming format: initials-description (for example, Jane Smith writing a search function might create a branch called js-search-function).
 - This repo uses [pre-commit hooks](https://pre-commit.com/), which will automatically run and update files before committing.
 Install with `brew install pre-commit` and set up the git hook scripts by running `pre-commit install`.
-- Ensure code is properly formatted before commiting.
-This can be done by running `dart format` before committing.
-For automatic formatting in VSCode, set the `formatOnSave` setting to true.
-For more details and alternative editor settings, see the official Flutter [Code formatting](https://docs.flutter.dev/tools/formatting#automatically-formatting-code-in-vs-code) docs.
 - Use meaningfully descriptive commit messages to help reviewers understand the changes.
 Consider following [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) guidelines.

 ### Code Review